rhel-labs/instruqt/satellite-basics-6-17/01-introduction/assignment.md

 slug: introduction
 id: mlc81xffzfxe
 type: challenge
-title: Familiarize yourself with the Lab Environment.
+title: Familiarize yourself with the lab environment.
 teaser: This is an introduction to the lab environment.
 notes:
 - type: text